"Willow Ridge"

 On the first ridge

-We head up the second ridge.
+We headed to the second ridge.
 The south end of Chain Lakes Reservoir can be seen.

 On the second ridge

-To avoid bushwhacking, we used a road that runs parallel to the third ridge.
+To avoid bushwhacking, we used a road that parallels the third ridge

-We leave the third ridge behind as we ascend the fourth ridge.
+We left the third ridge behind as we ascended the fourth ridge

-View southwest, Windy Peak and Mount Livingstone on the left.
+View from the summit looking southwest.
+Windy Peak and Mount Livingstone on the left.

 Following an icy section